 Objectives: Students will recall information, use reflective thinking, compare, contrast, explain, apply text information in a different context, analyze which events could have happened in the life of a Woodland Indian child.
-Students will write a narrative using steps of the writing process.
-They will write clearly and effectively using grade level English conventions.
+Students will write a narrative using the all the steps of the writing process and will write clearly and effectively using grade level English conventions.